spraakbanken/mink-frontend/docs/CONTRIBUTING.md

 [Create an issue](https://github.com/spraakbanken/mink-frontend/issues/new) and add at least the `enhancement` label.

-Also consider adding any of these labels:

-- `documentation` if something is poorly documented
-- `ux` (User Experience) for usability improvements
-- `performance` if the speed of things can be improved

 ## Writing some code

 Read up on [DEVELOPMENT.md](DEVELOPMENT.md), pick an [issue](https://github.com/spraakbanken/mink-frontend/issues) and get hacking! 👩🏽‍💻